MagnumOpus1/Fibei_Home_Webtest/README.md

 # Known Errors
-This combination will not work as intended and does not enable use of GUI, If GUI is enabled it will crash Chrome
+This combination will not work as intended and does not enable use of GUI, If GUI is enabled it will crash Chrome Without GUI it passes Login, but fails during Registration error ( "method": "css selector" value: "mat-input-02" ) but in actuality for that line css selector was not used

 * google-chrome-stable-112.5615.49
 * chromedriver-112.0.5615.49
 * selenium-4.9.0